Introduction to data citation indices

 Benefits to your organisation of having your data outputs tracked through data citation indices include:

-- Capitalising on investments in data management capability
+- capitalising on investments in data management capability

-- Representation in globally recognised citation indexing services
+- representation in globally recognised citation indexing services

-- Ability to track reuse of institutional data assets
+- ability to track reuse of institutional data assets

-- Increased visibility of institutional data assets.
+- increased visibility of institutional data assets.

-At the present time, the Thomson Reuters Data Citation Index is the only commercial product offering data citation tracking and reporting.
+At the present time, the Data Citation Index is the only commercial product offering data citation tracking and reporting.
 The Data Citation Index indexes a number of the world's leading data repositories in order to support data discovery, reuse and dissemination of research data.
 Learn how your records in Research Data Australia can be included in the Data Citation Index.

 It enables users to: